vestalux/sljekyll/new-suggestions/articles/_posts/2017-02-07-books-featuring-robots.md

 date: 2017-02-07
 author: jo-dixon
 category: articles
-excerpt: "To mark the opening of the Science Museum's major new <cite>Robots</cite> exhibition, as well as the beginning of the Radio 4 series <cite>The Rise of the Robots</cite>, we've picked out a selection of great books and DVDs for all ages that feature robots."
+excerpt: "To mark the opening of the Science Museum's major new <cite>Robots</cite> exhibition, as well as the beginning of the Radio 4 series <cite>The Rise of the Robots</cite>, we've picked out a selection of great robot-related books, DVDs and music for all ages."
 featured-image: /images/featured/featured-robots.jpg
 featured-alt: Robot Rumpus, The Stepford Wives, Rise of the Robots
 breadcrumb: articles
-featured-excerpt: "To mark the opening of the Science Museum's major new <cite>Robots</cite> exhibition, as well as the beginning of the Radio 4 series <cite>The Rise of the Robots</cite>, we've picked out a selection of great books and DVDs for all ages that feature robots."
+featured-excerpt: "To mark the opening of the Science Museum's major new <cite>Robots</cite> exhibition, as well as the beginning of the Radio 4 series <cite>The Rise of the Robots</cite>, we've picked out a selection of great robot-related books, DVDs and music for all ages."
 featured-link-text: Check out our recommended books featuring robots
 ---